 Phase 1 of the project includes the installation of about 2,200 metres of water and sewer pipes.
 With a construction budget of $9.9 million, this phase includes the area from Silvercreek Park eastward to York Road Part at the covered bridge.
 Phase 1 will be completed in 2016.

 Phase 2 will be completed in two stages.
 The first stage includes the installation of water and sewer pipes from York Road Park at the covered bridge eastward through York Road and Eramosa River Parks to the F.M.
 Woods Pumping station on Waterworks Place.
-This phase of the project begins in spring 2016 with completion expected in early 2017.
-It includes the installation of about 1.500 kilometres of water pipes and 1.5 kilometres of sewer pipes.
+This phase of the project begins in spring 2016 and includes the installation of about 1.500 kilometres of water pipes and 1.5 kilometres of sewer pipes.

 The second stage include the installation of water pipes from the F.M.
 Woods pumping station up to York Road, and the installation of sewer pipes from the F.M Woods pumping station to Victoria Road.
-This work is expected to begin in 2017.
+This work is expected to begin in 2017 or 2018.

 Phase 3 of the project includes the remaining section of water pipe from York Road to the Clythe pumping station and reservoir at the east end of the city.
 The timing for this section of this phase is yet to be determined.

-The Paisley pumping station and reservoir section at the west end of this phase is in design and is expected to be constructed starting in 2016, carrying over to 2017 for completion.
+The Paisley pumping station and reservoir section at the west end of this phase is in design with construction expected to start in 2017.

 For more information